nopnop2002/esp-idf-selfie-trigger/README.md

 # How to use
 Press any button and release the button on your selfie device to act as a shutter for these projects.
-These projects act as UDP servers.
+These projects must be configured as UDP servers.
 This project works as a UDP client.

 - https://github.com/nopnop2002/esp-idf-ftp-camera